What is RTL-SDR?

 HDSDR is a freeware Software Defined Radio (SDR) program for Microsoft Windows 2000/XP/Vista/7/8/8.1/10.

 SDR-Radio.com is a Windows solution for Software Defined Radio (SDR) receivers and transceivers.
-Designed for the commercial, government, amateur radio and short-wave listener communities, this software provides a powerful interface for all SDR users.
+This software is designed for the commercial, government, amateur radio and short-wave listener communities, and provides a powerful interface for all SDR users.

 SDRuno Made by SDRPlay